-Edited by Sandra Seubert, Department of Political Science, Oliver Eberl, Department of Social Sciences, Goethe University, Frankfurt, Oliver Eberl, Leibniz Universität Hannover, Germany and Frans van Waarden, Utrecht University, the Netherlands
+Edited by Sandra Seubert, Department of Political Science, Goethe University, Frankfurt, Oliver Eberl, Leibniz Universität Hannover, Germany and Frans van Waarden, Utrecht University, the Netherlands

 25 years after the introduction of EU citizenship this book reconsiders its contradictions and constraints as well as promises and prospects.
 Analyzing a disputed concept and evaluating its implementation and social effects Reconsidering EU Citizenship contributes to the lively debate on European and transnational citizenship.
 It offers new insights for the ongoing theoretical debates on the future of EU citizenship – a future that will be determined by the transformative path the EU is going to take vis à vis the centrifugal forces of the current economic and political crisis.